QuentinRa/blog.quentinra.dev/programming-languages/low-level/assembly/arm/index.md

 .arm
 ```

-The code is then followed by an optional `.data` directive, in which we can declare variable that we will use in the code.
+The code is then followed by an optional `.data` directive, in which we can declare variables that we will use in the code.

 ```arm
 .data